immutability-io/vault-btc/README.md

 There is no DNS for Bitcoin addresses, but internal to an enterprise it would be useful to be able to:

-- [X] - Lookup a Bitcoin address by its wallet name;
+- [x] Lookup a Bitcoin address by its wallet name;
-- [X] - Lookup a Bitcoin wallet name by its address;
+- [x] Lookup a Bitcoin wallet name by its address;

 So, we provide those two capabilities.
 These are **unauthenticated** paths in the plugin, so any Vault client can do this lookup: